aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

    .. py:method:: cryptoSha256() -> string

+      Uses node.

-      Uses node.js "crypto" module to calculate sha256 of a string.
+      js "crypto" module to calculate sha256 of a string.